Discover Swiss Financial Secrets That Maximize Your Money!

 For your portfolio, they will use bonds, stocks, and ETFs.

-Interestingly, Alpian is using Interactive Brokers for their investments.
-It is, therefore, important to know that your stocks will not be stored in Switzerland.
-This is not a problem (I am using and recommending Interactive Brokers), but essential to understand when comparing financial services.
+Interestingly, Alpian is using Interactive Brokers for its investments.
+Therefore, it is essential to know that your stocks will not be stored in Switzerland.
+This is not a problem (I use and recommend Interactive Brokers), but it is essential to understand when comparing financial services.

 Overall, Alpian offers interesting features for designing and managing your portfolio.
 A team of certified wealth managers will supervise it.